soupglasses/coturnix/home/README.md

 contents into the generated file directly.

 But once these changes are done, it should now be possible to run `nix-shell`.
-It will install `nixUnstable` for flake support together with `home-manager` for you.
+It will install `nixVersions.latest` for flake support together with `home-manager` for you.
 Once its complete, you can run:

 ```bash